Last Updated: July 2019

 If your position is represented by a union, it is your responsibility to contact them on your own time regarding any obligations.
-The contact information is included on the Union Notification form and the GGU Notification Form on the New Employee Orientation Forms page.
+The contact information is included on the Union Notification form (PDF) and the GGU Notification Form (PDF) on the New Employee Orientation Forms page.
 If you are unsure which union represents you, please check with your supervisor.

 Union Business Leave Bank

 In accordance with the union contracts, new employees may be assessed a pre-determined amount of personal leave to be transferred to the appropriate union business leave bank.
 The initial union leave deduction typically takes place during the first few months of employment and will be reflected as an adjustment within the earnings section of your paystub.
 Please refer to your individual bargaining unit agreement or contact the union that represents you for specific information.